Rights of permanent and long-term residents in Croatia

-According to the Constitution of the Republic of Croatia, everyone has the right to work and freedom to work.
-Everyone is free to choose a vocation and employment, and everyone has access to every job and duty under equal conditions.
+According to the Ustav Republike Hrvatske (Constitution of the Republic of Croatia), everyone has the right and freedom to work.
+Everyone can choose a vocation and employment and access every job and duty under equal conditions.

 Foreigners with permanent residence in Croatia can work under an author’s or service contract as freelancers, which is typically a privilege only afforded to Croatian and EU/EEA citizens.
-[Read: How to hire or work as a freelancer in Croatia]
+View all types of Croatian employment contracts here.

 Work in Croatia without a work permit

-To work in Croatia, third-country nationals without a long-term stay or permanent residence must get a Croatian work and stay permit.
-[Read: How to apply for a work permit in Croatia]
+To work in Croatia, third-country citizens without a long-term or permanent residence must get a Croatian work permit.

 #2 Right to self-employment

-There are 5 types of business in Croatia:
+There are 5 types of businesses in Croatia:

-When opening your own business, it is also possible to get a subsidy from a private company or government institution.
-[Read: Government grants and loans for entrepreneurs in Croatia]
+When opening a business, you can apply for a subsidy from a private company or government institution.

 #3 Right to professional development

-Professional development (vocational training and education) is any post-formal education and training aimed at performing a particular regulated profession.
-It can include one or more programs that can be supplemented by appropriate vocational training, traineeships, or professional practices.
+Professional development (vocational training and education) is any post-formal education and training to perform a regulated profession.
+It can include one or more programs supplemented by appropriate vocational training, traineeships, or professional practices.

 #4 Right to education

-According to the Constitution, education is available to everyone under equal conditions, in accordance with their abilities.
-Compulsory education is free of charge for children between 6 and 15 years of age with residency (prebivalište or boravište) in Croatia regardless of their nationality.
-This is also valid for students with disabilities up to the age of 21.
+Education is available to everyone under equal conditions, following their abilities.
+Compulsory education is free of charge for children between 6 and 15 years of age with residency (prebivalište or boravište) in Croatia, regardless of their citizenship.
+This also applies to students with disabilities up to the age of 21.

 #5 Right to student scholarship

-Student scholarships in Croatia are awarded by institutions and organizations from the governmental, non-governmental, and private sectors including:
+Student scholarships in Croatia are awarded by institutions from the governmental, non-governmental, and private sectors, including: